What is an LLC Annual Report? What's Included & How to File

 3. Obtain key forms

 Obtain key forms from the Secretary of State.
-Some states accept online annual reports.
+Some states accept online filing for annual reports.
 States that require hard copies typically make forms available for download or send physical forms to your registered agent.
 Remember to factor in mailing time if you send a physical copy—filing deadlines are often based on date of receipt rather than postmark.

 4. Prepare your report